ashi20192020/solana-alpha-token/README.md

 1. **Tax Wallet**: Save the tax wallet private key securely.
 This wallet will receive all tax payments.

 2. **Renouncement**: Once renounced, the contract cannot be modified.
-Ensure everything is correct before renouncing.
+The deployment script automatically renounces all authorities.

 3. **Direct Transfers**: Users can still transfer tokens directly using SPL Token, bypassing the tax.
 To enforce tax on ALL transfers, you would need to:
-   - Set the program as the mint authority (not recommended for renounced tokens)
+   - Use Solana Token Extensions (Transfer Hook) - requires newer SPL Token version
-   - Or use a more complex mechanism with transfer hooks (Solana Token Extensions)
+   - Or set up a DEX/router that routes all transfers through the program

 4. **Testnet Only**: This deployment is for testnet.
 For mainnet, ensure thorough testing and security audits.